How to Sell a House By Owner in Minnesota (2026 Update)

 • Flood Zones and Insurance: A buyer will check your flood zone.
 If your home is in a high-risk area, the insurance will be expensive.
 Check your property on the FEMA Flood Map Service Center and account for it in your asking price.

-• Property Taxes: Your current tax bill is likely capped by Minnesota’s homestead classification.
-A new owner’s tax bill will be higher.
+• Property Taxes: Your current tax bill reflects a Homestead Market Value Exclusion that may not fully transfer at the same rate to a new owner.
 Be upfront about this so buyers can accurately calculate their total monthly payment.

-• Condo/HOA Disclosures: Buyers get a 3-day period to review the association’s documents.
-If your HOA has low financial reserves or an upcoming special assessment, it can scare buyers away.
-So, price your home accordingly.
+• Condo/HOA Disclosures: Buyers get a 10-day statutory rescission period to review the association’s documents.
+If your HOA has low financial reserves or an upcoming special assessment, it can lead to a cancellation, so price your home to reflect the association’s financial health.

 👉 Tired of Reading?
 Watch how to sell your home by owner now